Frequently Asked Questions

 Q: What is included in the registration fee?

-A: The registration fee includes full access to panels, meals (Friday welcome reception and dinner, Saturday breakfast, lunch, and supper), and social events (Friday Literary Cranium, Saturday Guest Speaker and Jane Austen Event)
+A: The registration fee includes full access to panels, meals (Friday welcome reception and dinner, Saturday breakfast, lunch, and supper), and social events (Friday Literary Cranium, Saturday Guest Speaker, etc.)

 Q: Who can register?